kubernetes-study-guide/Kubernetes-Study-Guide/Section-05/01_replicasets/transcript.md

 Replicasets makes use of the label and selectors mechanism to help it keep track of which replica pods it's managing.
 So for this to work, we have to ensure that our replicaset creates pods that have labels that matches the selector.

+Ok that's pretty much a quick overiew of this yaml file.

 Now before I apply this yaml file, let's first get a list of our pods.
+I'll do that in a another terminal:

 ```